TheWall89/inducoapi/README.md

 $ pipenv run ./json2openapi.py --help
 ```

-Let's consider a simple case.
+## Example

-You have an HTTP service managing employees.
+Let's consider a simple case: you have an HTTP service managing employees.
 We want to generate OpenApi spec for a GET on all the employees, returning a 200 status code:

 ```shell script